scaffold-eth/create-eth/contributors/TEMPLATING.md

 I've thought about how the strings should be joined, but an option is to use [tagged templates](4).
 We can go as crazy as we want with tagged templates.

 # Extension folder anatomy

-When creating a new extension, simply create a new folder under `templates/extensions` with the name you want the extension to have.

 Inside the folder you will have a mix of normal, templated, and special files and folders.